-- The Rehearsal toolbar will now begin timing your presentation, begin rehearsing your presentation
+- The Rehearsal toolbar will begin timing your presentation, so get started and begin rehearsing your presentation:

-- Practice what you will say on Slide 1 of your presentation
+- Go through what you plan to say on Slide 1 of your presentation.

-- Repeat the process for all slides, using the Next button to move to the next slide.
-If you wish to pause to think for a moment, click the Pause button from the Rehearsal toolbar
+- Repeat the process for all remaining slides, using the Next button to move to the next slide.
+If you wish to pause to think for a moment, click the Pause button from the Rehearsal toolbar.

 - If you do not wish to use them, make note of the total time it took to complete the presentation and then click No.